What this letter is about

 - Download the following materials:

 - Use the Tax Withholding Estimator to figure your correct amount of federal income tax withholding.
-The calculator is particularly helpful if you've had too much or too little withheld in the past, your situation has changed, or you're starting a new job.
+The estimator is particularly helpful if you've had too much or too little withheld in the past, your situation has changed, or you're starting a new job.

 What happens if the IRS determines that I do not have adequate withholding?